DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_distribution_platforms.md

 ## Print-on-demand

-There are a lot of options for print-on-demand [gl] publishing.
+There are a lot of options for print-on-demand publishing.
 A simple Google query will return a myriad of services.
 Below are discussed the most important ones, international and Dutch.
 Of course, 'regular' printers also offer print-on-demand services.
 However, they usually ask for a minimum of copies ordered.

 ###Lulu.com

-Lulu is the biggest print-on-demand service that offers publishing free of costs, based on a model of shared profit.
+Lulu is the biggest print-on-demand service that offers publishing free of costs, based on a model of shared profit. [https://lulu.com](https://lulu.com)

 **Characteristics**

 * Available in six languages: English, French, Spanish, German, Italian and Dutch
 * One of the main independent actors
 * Used in 225 countries and territories
 * 1.8 million publications
 * 20,000 new publications each month
 * 1.1 million authors
 * Mostly for self-publishing
 * Mostly for publishing books
 * Lulu also offers e-book publishing service

 **Strengths and weaknesses**
 *Strengths*